hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 We use terms like global scope, local scope, function scope, block scope, inner scope, and outer scope when we talk about scope.
 Unfortunately, the terminology can be fluid and confusing.
 For instance, a variable can be declared with block scope by using the `let` keyword.
 If that declaration is inside a function, it has local scope.
 It can also have function scope if the declaration isn't inside a block.
 The variable can also have global scope if the declaration is at the topmost level of the program, outside all functions and blocks.
 To make matters worse, we can also talk about inner scope and outer scope.
 For instance, if you have a function that declares a variable, that variable is in the function's inner scope.
 However, the function can also reference variables from the surrounding scope, i.e., the function's outer scope.

-What's a new developer to do?
 One way to help keep things straight is to look at scope as having *three subtly different but related meanings.*

-In one sense, scope refers to where a particular identifier -- a variable, function, or class name -- is available for use by your code.
+In one sense, scope refers to where a particular identifier -- a variable, function, or class name -- is *available* for use by your code.
 We can call this the **visibility scope**.
 If a variable is available throughout your code, then it has global scope.
 Otherwise, it has local scope.

-In another sense, scope refers to how a particular identifier is declared.
+In another sense, scope refers to how a particular identifier is *declared*.
 We'll call this the **declared scope**.
 For instance, we use the `let` keyword to declare variables with block scope, and use `var` to declare variables with function scope.
 Knowing the declared scope lets us determine where a variable is available.

 Finally, scope can refer to the lexical structure of your code.
 We'll call this the **lexical scope**.
 The lexical scope distinguishes between variables that are declared inside a function or block and the variables that are declared outside of that function or block.
 Lexical scope is especially important with **closure**, as we'll learn later.